New Orleans Mardi Gras Marathon, February 6, 2000

-When I awoke the temperature was 33°F. It is always a big mystery what to wear for these things, but at least there was the advantage that there was no wind and it was forecast to be clear.
+When I awoke for this the temperature was 33°F. It is always a big mystery what to wear for these things, but at least there was the advantage that there was no wind and it was forecast to be clear.
 The high was to be in the low 50s.
 I showed up with a t-shirt and a cut-off sweatshirt (either disposable, that is why my number was on the shorts) plus a trash bag.
 I'd never been to the Superdome before, when I showed up I was a bit concerned because all of the free parking was in garages connected to the dome, with long lines of cars waiting to get in (if one has a van you don't get into a parking garage line unless you know the height clearance).
 Anyway, I was early enough to notice free legal parking spaces on the street directly across from the main entrance!Map of the race course...

 A couple of weeks earlier I'd been to a New Orleans Track Club meeting, they put on this race, and the major speaker was the director for this race.
 The sponsor for several years has been Nokia which also sponsors the Sugar Bowl in the Superdome, this year there were more bucks for the race and that allowed for the race to actually use the dome!
 In the early days of the race (the 80's) it used to run south along the Causeway (bridge across Lake Pontchartrain) for most of the distance, I can't imagine anything more boring, I've known folks who ran that in a driving rain and headwind.
 Ugh.
 Nowadays this race winds through many districts of the city, I've run the course before at various times either in other races or alone, and in decent weather it is all some amazing architectural and cultural scenery.